 Matt Burrows is a member of the firm’s litigation team.
 His practice focuses on municipal defense in civil rights litigation, business and commercial disputes, and property disputes.
 Matt has successfully represented clients in litigation before every New Hampshire state court (Supreme, Superior, and District), the United States District Court for the District of New Hampshire, the United States District Court for the District of Massachusetts, and the First Circuit Court of Appeals.
 Based on his experience, Matt understands the complexities of the litigation process, and he works with clients to achieve their intended goals.

-While practicing full-time, Matt has also served as an adjunct professor at the UNH Franklin Pierce School of Law for two semesters, where he taught the Fundamentals of Lawyering to first-year law students.
+While practicing full-time, Matt is currently an adjunct faculty member with the Daniel Webster Scholars program and also served as an adjunct professor at the UNH Franklin Pierce School of Law for two semesters, where he taught the Fundamentals of Lawyering to first-year law students.

 Prior to joining Gallagher, Callahan & Gartrell, Matt clerked for two years in the New Hampshire Superior Court, serving as the senior law clerk in his final year of the clerkship.
 As a law clerk for both the Superior Court’s regular docket and the Business and Commercial Dispute Docket, Matt assisted the judges in handling a wide variety of cases, including business and commercial disputes, appeals from planning board and zoning board of adjustment decisions, and civil rights litigation.